kotlitecture/kotli-engine/README.md

 1. Go to Google Cloud Console and create or select project - https://console.cloud.google.com/home/dashboard
 2. Enable Artifact Registry for the project - https://console.cloud.google.com/apis/enableflow?apiid=artifactregistry.googleapis.com
-3. Create repository (with Java format) - https://console.cloud.google.com/artifacts
+3. Create repository with Maven format - https://console.cloud.google.com/artifacts
 4. Check created repository and click on 'ADD PRINCIPAL'
 5. Fill the next input fields and then confirm your changes with **Save**:
    - New principals - **allUsers**